Quantitative vs. Qualitative Data

-In digital marketing, data is researched, collected, and used in just about every process or method, giving businesses a potential leg up on the competition.
-Finding out what works for you, and for your competitors, is the process that helps us reach the targeted audience.
+In digital marketing, data is researched, collected, and used in almost every process or method to give businesses a leg-up on the competition.
+Finding out what works for you and your competitors is a highly-beneficial process to help you reach more of your target audience

-Some data or research is about numbers, but not all.
-Quantitative data or research is the process of collecting and analyzing numerical information.
-This allows a company to predict or even control the interest of a client.
+Some research is focused on statistics, but not all of it.
+Quantitative research is the process of collecting and analyzing numerical information.

 Qualitative research isn’t about numbers at all.
-The data collected from this type of research is all about non-numerical information derived from text, audio, video, images.
+Instead, the data collected from this type of research is all about non-numerical information derived from text, audio, video, images, interviews, or focus groups.

 Quantitative Data is a Numbers Game

-Quantitative simply means that something can be measured numerically.
-Whether it’s the number of computers in an office or how many miles a runner can complete in a day, quantitative data is a numbers game.
+Quantitative means that something can be measured numerically.
+Whether it’s the number of computers in an office or how many miles a runner can complete in an hour – it is powered by numerical information.

-In digital marketing, it is important to measure what you can in order to get a better understanding of what your customer’s needs are and how to meet them.
-Quantitative data involves numbers, quantities, and values, and each of those play huge roles in any marketing campaign.
+In digital marketing, it is crucial to measure what you can and understand your customer’s needs and how to meet them better.
+Quantitative data involves numbers, quantities, and values, which play considerable roles in any marketing campaign.

 When To Use Quantitative Data?